marbetschar/Linux/Desktop/Visual-Studio-Code-Vala-Autocompletion.md

 deb-src http://ppa.launchpad.net/prince781/vala-language-server/ubuntu focal main
 ```

 ... and import the signing key manually as well.
-For this, you need to copy the portion of the signing key on the [PA's website](https://launchpad.net/~prince781/+archive/ubuntu/vala-language-server) after the slash - but without the help link at the end:
+For this, you need to copy the portion of the signing key on the [PPA's website](https://launchpad.net/~prince781/+archive/ubuntu/vala-language-server) after the slash - but without the help link at the end:

 ```
 sudo apt-key adv --keyserver keyserver.ubuntu.com --recv-keys B13D6EF696260D322CC0980F3C7C9C4B21A1F479